-Mr. Huie represents and advises employers in connection with a wide variety of employment law issues affecting the various industries he serves including the grocery and hospitality industries.
-His representation and advice includes the following areas: discrimination, harassment and retaliation based on disability, race, sex, sexual orientation, gender, age and religion; state and federal whistleblower claims and wrongful termination actions; and wage and hour claims such as alleged improper classification of independent contractors and exempt employees, meal and rest periods, inaccurate wage statements, minimum wage, off-the-clock work and travel time.
-Mr. Huie also serves as risk management counsel overseeing complex disability and leave issues under the ADA, FEHA, FMLA, CFRA and the California Education Code.
+Mr. Huie represents and advises employers in connection with a wide variety of employment and labor issues affecting the various industries he serves including the hospitality, retail and service industries.
+His representation and advice includes discrimination, harassment and retaliation based on disability, race, sex, sexual orientation, gender, age and religion and other protected characteristics; state and federal whistleblower claims and wrongful termination actions; and wage and hour claims such as alleged improper classification of independent contractors and exempt employees, meal and rest periods, inaccurate wage statements, minimum wage, off-the-clock work and travel time.
+Mr. Huie also served as risk management counsel overseeing complex disability and leave issues under the ADA, FEHA, FMLA, CFRA and the California Education Code.

-Mr. Huie litigates individual cases, multiple plaintiff and class actions.
-He represents clients in state and federal court, before administrative agencies including the Equal Employment Opportunity Commission, the Department of Fair Employment and Housing, the Division of Labor Standards Enforcement, the Department of Labor, the Unemployment Insurance Appeals Board, and in binding arbitration.
+Mr. Huie represents management in individual cases, multiple plaintiffs, class actions and other types of representative actions such as the Private Attorney General Act of 2004 (PAGA).
+He represents employers in state and federal court, before administrative agencies including the Equal Employment Opportunity Commission, the Department of Fair Employment and Housing, the Division of Labor Standards Enforcement, the Department of Labor, the Unemployment Insurance Appeals Board, the National Labor Relations Board and in binding arbitration (employment and labor arbitrations).